 Please also note that the theoretical justification for the conditional mean imputation

-method (method = method_condmean() in rbmi::draws()) relies on the fact that ANCOVA is
+method (method = method_condmean() in the draws() function from the rbmi package) relies on the fact that ANCOVA is

 a linear transformation of the outcomes.